chpc-tech-eval/scc/tutorial2/README.md

 ## Setting a Temporary Password on your Compute Node

-Once you have successfully logged into your compute node, you can set a password for the default user, which would be ***rocky*** in the case of Rocky Linux VM instance.
-This is an optional step that you are advised to do so that you may access your VM's through the VNC console, should you break your ssh access whilst configuring NFS.
+Once you have successfully logged into your compute node, you can set a password for the default user, which would be ***rocky*** in the case of Rocky Linux VM instances.
+This is an optional step that you are advised to do so that you may access your VM's through the VNC console should you break your ssh access whilst configuring NFS.
 ```bash
 sudo passwd <user>
 ```